buerokratt/NoOps/README.md

 - Notification node must be deployed before open search
 - if you didn't pass -n to `deploy-kube` then it will try to deploy all components and modules
 - example `./deploy-kube.sh -n testNamespace1 -p component-byk-dmapper component-byk-ruuter module-byk-widget`
+- `post-deploy-kube.sh` is for deploying the standalone singular deployments, that do not fit under components or modules.
+They are to be run as singular k8s jobs.
+- `./remove-kube.sh` will uninstall all the running pods under the given namespace
+- Scripts have to be run from `Kubernetes` folder